Are you an adviser? Go to Unbiased Pro

 Yes, bonuses can be considered by mortgage lenders, but the approach may vary.

-Some lenders take an average of your bonuses over a specific period to provide a more stable income picture.
+Some lenders average your bonuses over a specific period to provide a more stable income picture.

 Others may consider only guaranteed bonuses.